falcon-2002/API-functional-test-automation/README.md

 This project is build with `python 3.8.5`

-It is recommended to use a python virtual environment to run python projects.
+I recommended to use a python virtual environment to run my python project.
 Use this to set it up by following this: https://github.com/pyenv/pyenv-virtualenv

 Once your python environment is setup, you need to install the required packages by running